If you're new to Mesos

 - Due to the 260 character

-MAX_PATHlimitation on Windows, it is required to set the configuration option
+MAX_PATHlimitation on Windows, it is required to enable the NTFS long path support.

 For more information regarding the status of Windows support in Mesos, please refer to the Jira epic.